-- While the national population has started decreasing, the population in Okinawa is expected to increase until around 2030. \ - Demand for lighting is expected to increase as the population and number of households increases in the future.
+- While the national population has started decreasing, the population in Okinawa is expected to increase until around 2030. - Demand for lighting is expected to increase as the population and number of households increases in the future.

-\ According to the National Institute of Population and Social Security Research, "Regional Population Projections for Japan: 2015-2045 (2018)
+According to the National Institute of Population and Social Security Research, "Regional Population Projections for Japan: 2015-2045 (2018)

-Source:

-Population: The actual figures are based on the data provided by the Ministry of Internal Affairs and Communications (MIC), and the Okinawa Prefecture Government.

-The figures for FY2030 are based on estimated data provided by the Organization for Cross-regional Coordination of Transmission Operators, JAPAN (OCCTO).

-No. of households: The figures are based on the data provided by the Okinawa Prefecture Government.
+- Population: The actual figures are based on the data provided by the Ministry of Internal Affairs and Communications (MIC), and the Okinawa Prefecture Government(Estimates based on the 2015 census). - The figures for FY2030 are based on estimated data provided by the Organization for Cross-regional Coordination of Transmission Operators, JAPAN (OCCTO). - No. of households: The figures are based on the data provided by the Okinawa Prefecture Government (Estimates based on the 2015 census).

-Source: The actual figures are based on the data provided by MIC.
+Source: The actual figures are based on the data provided by MIC (Estimates based on the 2015 census).